oleggrib/nft-svg-template/README.md

 See for converting the image to SVG, Jpg, PNG etc. https://www.npmjs.com/package/html-to-image

+## MVP TODO's

+- Correct labelling logic, works for 1, 2, 3, breaks at 4.
+- Re-apply the colour checking
+- Re-enable the SVG image types

 ## TODO's

 - Correct image re-sizing calculation (so it looks the same regardless of scaling)